 SPOILERS AHEAD ———————-

 Extracurricular is the story about a young man who has one goal – security – and sees education as the means to that end.
-He’s the top the student at his high school and plans to get into a prestigious college, keep his nose in the books, and eventually secure career that provides stability and economic prosperity.
+He’s the top the student at his high school and plans to get into a prestigious college, keep his nose in the books, and eventually secure a career that provides stability and economic prosperity.
 He’s quiet, reserved, and unassuming.
 His gentle face, shy demeanor, and high test scores hide a myriad of problems in his life from the suspicion of his teachers and fellow students.

 In reality, this young man is barely surviving.
 He has been abandoned by his family and manages to keep himself alive through a lucrative, albeit illegal, side hustle.
-He manages a small prostitution ring, anonymously screening johns and locations, offering surveillance and security to the girls.
+He manages a small prostitution ring, anonymously screening johns and locations, and offering surveillance and security to the girls.
 We are never told how he got into this rather unbelievable gig, but that’s a minor flaw in an otherwise intriguing story.
 He uses the money he collects to provide for himself, but most importantly he is creating a nest egg to fund his education and thus help him reach his goal.

 On the other side of the story there is a young woman who was raised with both stability and economic prosperity, but has realized how corrupt the system is that supports the elite.
 Her path is laid out before her, golden parachute attached, and all she has to do to succeed is merely continue forward and accept the world presented to her, but like our male character she longs to escape her situation.
 The suppressed anger and disgust for society this young woman harbors boils right beneath the surface, making her behavior unpredictable and impulsive.